nikhilsbhat/helm-drift/docs/doc/drift_all.md

 ```
       --consider-hooks                      when this is enabled, the flag 'ignore-hooks' holds no value
       --custom-diff KUBECTL_EXTERNAL_DIFF   custom diff command to use instead of default, the command passed here would be set under KUBECTL_EXTERNAL_DIFF.More information can be found here https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#diff
-  -d, --disable-error-on-drift              enabling this would disable exiting with error if drifts were identified (works only when --summary is enabled)
+  -d, --disable-error-on-drift              enabling this would disable exiting with error if drifts were identified
   -h, --help                                help for all
       --ignore-hooks strings                list of hooks to ignore while identifying the drifts (default [hook-succeeded,hook-failed])
       --ignore-hpa-changes                  when enabled, the drifts caused on workload due to hpa scaling would be ignored